Year Started: 1969

 In 2010 the world's largest cruise ship, Oasis of the Seas, debuted to great acclaim.
 This is is 220,000-tons, almost one third larger than any other cruise in the world.
 Its sister ship, Allure of the Seas, is said to be just a few microns bigger, barely enough to measure.
 These two ships are truly the wonders of the cruise world, with completely different designs and a vast array of entertainment options.
 I call them the ships everyone should try at least once.
 Please read the special reviews just for these Oasis-class ships.

 Alternative restaurants with menus that don't change over the course of the cruise are available on all ships, each charging a $20 to $40 per-person cover.
 Make reservations as early as possible in your cruise or you may get locked out.
+But a new concept being introduced slowly is "Dynamic Dining" where guests dine in a different restaurant each night - each with a unique culinary theme.
+Unfortunately, the reality did not live up to the concept - people found they preferred some restaurants over others, so some reservations became mandatory, and the people who did not make them found themselves eating in the less desirable restaurants more nights than planned.

 Older ships have somewhat small staterooms by industry standards, while the lines newest ship, Quantum (coming in 2014) will have the largest staterooms on average of any Royal Caribbean ships.